redhat-cop/helm-charts/charts/operatorhub/README.md

 ## Configuration

-The following table lists the configurable parameters of the Sonarqube chart and their default values.
+The following table lists the configurable parameters of the OperatorHub chart and their default values.

 | Parameter                             | Description                                                                  | Default                                        |
 | ------------------------------------- | ---------------------------------------------------------------------------- | ---------------------------------------------- |